Varmix/Varmix/README.md

 - 👋 Hi, I’m @Varmix
 - 👀 I’m interested in development
-- 🌱 I’m currently learning at school different languages
+- 🌱 I’m currently learning different languages at school.
 - 💞️ I’m looking to collaborate on some projetcs.
 - 📫 How to reach me : Barbapapax#4015 on Discord